alexivkin/minecraft-launcher/README.md

 * To run a Forge version add a suffix "-forge" to the version, for example `./start 1.17.10-forge player1`.
 * To see what normal and Forge versions are currently available for installation, run the script with a non-existing version, like this `./start 0 player1`, `./start 0-forge player1`
-* To create another game profile with the same game version and same player name, for example to try out different mods, specify a name of this profile as the last argument `./start <version> <player_nick> <profile>`
+* To create another game profile with the same game version and same player name, for example to try out different mods, specify a name of the new profile as the last argument `./start <version> <player_nick> <profile>`

 ## Troubleshooting

-1. Delete the version subfolder under "versons" and re-run `./start` to download and rebuild everything.
-The versions and player profiles are kept in separate folders, so you can remove versions without removing player configuration.
+1. Force re-download by deleting the relevant minecraft version subfolder under `versons` and re-run `./start` to download and rebuild everything.
+The player profiles is kept in separate folders, under `profiles`, so you can remove versions without removing player configuration.
-2. If the step above did not work for a Forge version, remove both the Forge and the the corresponding mainline version folders under "versions" and run `./start` again to re-download everything.
+2. If the step above did not work for a Forge version, remove both the Forge and the the corresponding mainline version folders under `versions` and run `./start` again to re-download everything.

-## How to add it to the KDE desktop
+## How to add it to the desktop

 Download and install the minecraft icon